A woman with mastitis

 - Pain or burning sensation continuously or while breastfeeding

 - Generally feeling sick

 - A fever of 38.3 ° C or higher

 - A blocked milk duct.
 If a breast does not empty completely during feeding, one of your milk ducts can become blocked.
-The blockage causes the milk to flow back and a breast infection occurs.
+The blockage causes the milk to flow back, which leads to a breast infection.

 - Previous episode of mastitis while breastfeeding

 - Sore or cracked nipples – although mastitis can develop without damaging the skin

 - Wear a well-fitting bra or put pressure on your chest when using a seat belt or carrying a heavy bag, which can restrict milk flow

 To get your breastfeeding relationship off to a good start and avoid complications such as mastitis, you should meet with a lactation consultant.
 A lactation consultant can give you great tips and advice on good breastfeeding techniques.
 Mastitis Treatment in Nizamabad